 Most defense lawyers provide a free consultation and most communications with an attorney are protected by the attorney-client relationship.
 The latter means that potentially embarrassing discussions are kept from the public domain.

-The Law in California?
+The Law in California

 In California, solicitation of a minor is charged as “arranging a meeting with a minor for lewd purposes.”
 The applicable statute is Penal Code 288.4 PC.

-- arrange a meeting with a minor,
+- you arranged a meeting with a minor,

 The intended “sexual conduct” that can support Penal Code 288.4 charges includes: